tanoManzo/notes/Automated Anaphylaxis Detection, A Text Analysis Approach Using Large Language Models in Electronic Medical Records.md

 Issue:
 In addition to these values, Cohen’s Kappa was used to evaluate the agreement between the program’s predictions and medical diagnostic evaluations [24]

+## Results

+Issue: which configuration
+• For GPT 3.5 + 4 configuration, precision went from 81.0% to 84.2% and Kappa from 0.88

+.
+Most of these texts should be easier to classify as they do not discuss anything related to anaphylaxis and could introduce a bias (some did have allergy cases but not anaphylaxis ones).
+In the best configuration results, using GPT 4 Turbo, precision and sensibility remained the same.
+Specificity went from 99.5% to 90.2%, and accuracy from 99.5% to 95% — still outstanding results.
+Kappa went down from 0.95 to 0.90, which still is an almost perfect agreement.
+The SinClimBr texts had a small effect on the overall results.

+Issue: Missing analysis section

+Issue: Results for two program runs for four model configurations on different days.
+There were not many changes.